 PHP Variables

 For example, you might name a variable $age and store the number 12 in it.
 Information stored in a variable can be used later in the script.
-This value can change if you want it to; that is why they are called variables.
+This value can change if you want it to, that is why they are called variables.

-Variables in PHP must start with a dollar sign ($), followed by an identifier, which is the name of the variable.
+Variables in PHP must begin with a dollar sign ($), followed by an identifier, which is the name of the variable.
 The name of the variable can start with an underscore (_) or letter (a through z, both upper and lower case).
 Variables cannot start with a number, but may contain numbers after an underscore or at least one letter.

 How to Name PHP Variables